-Sorry no, the $150 off coupon codes will not work for Daytona in the fall.
-They will only work for one of our three weekends at Sebring in 2014.
+Sorry no, the coupon codes will not work for Daytona in the fall or any other split/special event.
+They will only work for one of our three weekends at Sebring.

 Yes, coupon codes used for anything must be found or requested before you register.
 Sorry, we are not able to retroactively apply 'em to transactions that have already taken place.

 Yes, the season pass discount is for anyone and everyone.
 It applies to HPDE1, 2, 3, 4, and TT for one price, or racing for a different price.
 It applies to new members and current members alike.
 Not long after you register for a season pass, you will get $0.00 registration confirmation emails for the later events, then you're officially signed up for everything.
-(Note: I have a pile of these to process in the next few weeks so don't worry if you haven't yet seen those additional email receipts.)
+Please make sure your membership and license will be current through all those events.

-Correct, the season pass is only available until online registration closes for our first event in late March.
+Correct, the season pass is only available until online registration closes for our first event of the year, but may be gone sooner (spots are limited.)
 We will not be able to process season passes at the track or partially at later events.
 Now is the time to set your schedule, and save money!

 Correct, all regular refund/credit policies apply to season pass registrations.
 Assume you are signed up for the year long before the first event (you'll get email confirmation receipts for $0.00 once I have time to finish processing all the season passes) then plan to let us know if you can't make it to a later event as per http://www.drivenasafl.com/contact-us/c ... on-policy/